 Defeating hunger and malnutrition during the COVID-19 pandemic is a crucial long-term and sustainable assignment.
 This assertion will be examined in two ways.
-First, is how to arrest any worsening of hunger and malnutrition during a global pandemic?
-Second, is how to implement successfully workable socio-economic measures to improve existing protocols for hunger and malnutrition prevention?
+The first is how to arrest any worsening of hunger and malnutrition during a global pandemic.
+Second, how to implement successfully workable socio-economic measures to improve existing protocols for hunger and malnutrition prevention?

 What Are Hunger & Malnutrition?

 There is no doubt we all feel hungry at times.
 And hunger is the body’s signal that it needs food.
 But once we have eaten enough food to satisfy our bodies needs, hunger goes away.
 At least until our stomachs are empty again.

 Now, malnutrition is not the same thing as hunger, although they often go together.
 For instance, people with malnutrition lack the nutrients needed for health and development.
 So, someone can be malnourished for a long or short period of time.
 And the condition may be mild or severe.
 Consequently, malnourished people are more likely to get sick, and in severe cases, may even die.

 Sadly, the glaring fact is that many people in the world can’t get enough to eat when they are hungry most of the time.
 Therefore they are at risk of malnutrition.
 In this case, the World Health Organization (WHO) estimates that hunger is a problem for one in every seven people on Earth.
 This includes 153 million children.

 Hunger and malnutrition can cause significant health problems.
 For instance, people who go hungry all the time are likely to be underweight.
 That is, they weigh significantly less than the average person of their size.
 In addition, their growth may also be stunted, making them much shorter than average.